Douglas Garland arrested more than 2 weeks after couple, grandson disappeared

 Share via Email

-CALGARY — Douglas Garland, 57, is being tried on three charges of first-degree murder in the deaths of Alvin and Kathy Liknes and their grandson Nathan O'Brien.
-His fate is now with a jury.
+CALGARY — Douglas Garland, 57, was found guilty Thursday on three counts of first-degree murder in the deaths of Alvin and Kathy Liknes and their grandson Nathan O'Brien.
 Here's a timeline of the case:

 June 29, 2014: Alvin and Kathy Liknes hold an estate sale at their Calgary home before a planned move to the Edmonton area.
 They are helped out by Kathy's daughter, Jennifer O'Brien, who is also Nathan's mother.
 The five-year-old boy stays with his grandparents on an impromptu sleepover.